jaimeperea/jaimeperea/README.md

 - 👋 Hi, I’m @jaimeperea
-- 👀 I’m interested in python (ML, numerical) and fortran
+- 👀 I’m interested in python (ML, numerical, bayesian) and fortran
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning new ML analysis using sklearn, emcee.. accelerating with fortran/cython
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...